jeffan18/terraform-azure-reference/tf/common/README.md

 # Common Module

-This modules is responsible for deploying the common stuff required for the reference archicture for Terraform on Azure.The module is developed in its own repository [here](https://github.com/jcorioland/terraform-azure-ref-common-module).
+This modules is responsible for deploying the common resources required for the reference archicture for Terraform on Azure.
+- Resource Group (name speficied)
+- Container Registry (name speficied)
+- Key Vault (name speficied)

+The module is saved in its own repository [here](https://github.com/jeffan18/terraform-azure-ref-common-module).

-## Usage
+# Usage
-find the tenant_id:
+## find the tenant_id:
 ```bash
 az account list
 ```